Manny2014/vm2docker/presentation/resources/definitions/02-UnionMount.md

 ## Definition
 ---
-- Is way of comibing multiple directories into that that appears to contain their combined contents.
+- Is way of comibing multiple directories into that appears to contain their combined contents.
 - An early use case was the need to update information on CD-ROM's since they are not writeable, we can overlay the CD's mount point with a writable directory.

 ## Docker